schneems/ruby_javascript_data_viz/README.md

      products GET    /products(.:format)       products#index

 The first element `products` refers to a url helper that we can use in our views.
-Rather than having to type '/products' directly into our view we could use `products_path` that might seem silly now, but later it will be nice.
+Rather than having to type '/products' directly into our view we could use `products_path` that might seem silly now, but we won't see the benefit from this till later.

 The next element `GET` refers to the HTTP verb that the url is accessible at.